 We really want to build apps that are rarely built in our industry, but that our customers really need and are easy to use.
 The Smart Document Reader is a great example of that, as it allows companies to control and supervise their expenses effortlessly.
 And the monday Apps framework is a great way to integrate our new apps into monday.com Work OS.

 A big thank you to Nir Hinga for speaking with us about KPMG’s experience building an integration on top of monday.com Work OS.
-To learn more about monday Apps read more in our Builders blog.
+To learn more about monday Apps read more in our blog for monday apps developer.